 SSP graduates are a diverse group, following careers in many different areas each year.
 They secure positions in the public sector, the private sector, the non-profit world, and academia.

-The numbers and sector breakdowns on this page are based on a 95.2% knowledge rate of the Class of 2018’s employment status (as of March 2019).
+The numbers and sector breakdowns on this page are based on a 76% knowledge rate of the Class of 2022’s employment status (as of March 2023).

-- Defense Intelligence Agency
+- Department of Defense

-- U.S. House of Representatives
+- U.S. House of Representatives and Senate

-- American Enterprise Institute
+- Claremont Institute

 - Center for Security and Emerging Technology (CSET)

 - Booz Allen Hamilton

 - Northrop Grumman